Cryptography Code

 We occasionally get asked if we have a program that will carry out the old crypt(3) password encryption function used in Unix systems.
 Yes we do.
 Download our diCrypt3 program (zipped, 26 kB) which you can use with VB6/VBA or in a C program.

-To use in a VB6 or VBA program, include the module basCrypt3.bas in your project.
+To use in a VB6 or VBA program, include the module basCrypt3.bas

 abJnggxhB/yWI bqtUeFi94GD/c abJnggxhB/yWI Password OK

-To use in a C or C++ program, link with diCrypt3.lib.
+To use in a C or C++ program, link with diCrypt3.lib

-In all cases, you must copy the core executable diCrypt3.dll to a directory on your library search path.
+In all cases, you must copy the core executable diCrypt3.dll

 You do not register this file, just copy it.
 Please read the conditions in the readme file before using.

-RSA and Diffie-Hellman in Visual Basic
+RSA and Diffie-Hellman in Visual Basic (VBA/VB6)

 The VB6/VBA code in basModExp.bas contains